Sector14/mup-astro-cat/README.md

 information on port pinouts for cables, build/installation instructions and hardware testing notes.

-CAT is either a recursive acronym for "CAT Attached on Top", or stands for "Cap Attachd On Top" (caps are not hats!) or more likley it refers to the Schmidt-Cassagrain (CAT for short) telescope this board will be attached to.
-Take your pick.
+CAT refers to the Schmidt-Cassagrain telescope (CAT for short) this board will be attached to.
+After naming it CAT I considered the recursive "CAP" which would stand for "CAP Attached on Pi" since this project doesn't quite meet the "Hat" spec, a cap is not a hat! but that means renaming things so CAT it is.

 # Directories